JeffersonLab/trippy/README.md

 gradlew build
 ```

 __Note__: If you are behind a firewall you might need to setup a proxy.
-At Jefferson Lab on a Linux workstation you could execute:
+At Jefferson Lab on a Linux workstation with a tcsh shell you could execute:

 ```
 setenv https_proxy jprox.jlab.org:8081